ArteFacto-id/artefacto-cloud-computing/readme.md

 ## Features

 - Retrieve a list of temples.
-- Fetch detailed information about a specific temple.
 - Retrieve a list of artifacts associated with a temple.
-- Fetch detailed information about a specific artifact.

 ## Installation